US Department of Labor recovers $114K for 92 workers after investigation finds Houston car wash chain denied overtime wages

 News Brief

-Back wages recovered for workers: $82,059 for 23 employees.
+Back wages and liquidated damages recovered for workers: $50,720 including liquidated damages for 80 employees.

-Employers can contact the Wage and Hour Division at its toll-free number, 1-866-4-US-WAGE.
+Background: Employers can contact the Wage and Hour Division at its toll-free number, 1-866-4-US-WAGE.
 Learn more about the Wage and Hour Division, including numerous online resources for employers, such as a fact sheet on overtime pay requirements of the FLSA.
 Workers can call the Wage and Hour Division confidentially with questions – regardless of their immigration status – and the department can speak with callers in more than 200 languages.
 Workers and employers alike can help ensure hours worked and pay are accurate by downloading the department’s Android Timesheet App for free.

 Agency